 Registration and schedules are real-time; grades and service indicator information is updated once every 24 hours.
 Online services are available from 7 a.m. to 11 p.m. daily.

 The University at Buffalo requires all new students to pass “Sexual Assault Prevention for Graduate Students,” an online education requirement, in addition to coursework for your field of study.
-Sexual Assault Prevention for Graduate Students is available on the Student Life Gateway: buffalo.edu/studentlife/who-we-are/departments/health-promotion/alcoholedu-and-sexual-assault-prevention.
+Instructions will arrive in your UB email.
+You can find more information about the course on the Student Life Gateway.

 If you wish to park on university campuses, you are required to register your motor vehicles annually with Parking and Transportation Services.
 Registration is fast and easy online.
 Student parking is by permit only, which can be obtained on MyUB.
 We strongly encourage you to obtain a parking permit before you arrive on campus for classes.